tugrulates/blog/posts/Demoscene.md

 ## Digital Paper

 I assume that anyone who has read this far was familiar with demoscene.
-If not, things will get more weird for the reader.
-As if that was a missing ingredient.
+If not, things will get weirder for the reader.
+As if that were a missing ingredient.

 Before papers, magazines were distributed with disks.
 That’s not correct, but the point is that people used to distribute magazines on floppy disks.
 One would get a magazine disk, insert it into the disk drive, run the program inside the disk, and read articles that the code displayed.